Hyper-Dragon/DgtAngel/docs/index.md

 # DGT Angel

 'Ultimate' might be a bit of a stretch since this is very much an Alpha version.
-The best I can say is that it works on my machine...Your mileage may vary but if you do have any issues see the [Support Section](#Software-Support) below.
+The best I can say is that it works on my machine...Your mileage may vary but if you do have any issues see the [Support Section](#Software-Support) below.  **This project IS NOT affiliated with either DGT or Chess.com in any way**.

 It is designed to be be a **passive addition to the play experience** and does not directly interact with any web sites directly to work.
 Think of it as nothing more than a casual observer.
 An observer that will let you know if your board is out of sync with the screen and how much time you have left.